newrelic/newrelic-dotnet-buildpack-tile/README.md

 ### <a id='using-nr-agent'></a>Using New Relic Agent

-You need to specify a New Relic account **license key** in one of the following ways in order to bind your application to New Relic service:
+You need to specify a New Relic account <strong>license key</strong> in one of the following ways in order to bind your application to New Relic service:

 * Bind your application to New Relic using a License Key
 <br/>
-The quickest and easiest way to bind your app to New Relic Dotnet agent is using the license key environment variable (**"NEW_RELIC_LICNENSE_KEY"**) and set it to your New Relic account's license key.
+The quickest and easiest way to bind your app to New Relic Dotnet agent is using the license key environment variable (<strong>"NEW_RELIC_LICNENSE_KEY"</strong>) and set it to your New Relic account's license key.

 <br/>
 * Bind your application to a local copy of New Relic Dotnet Agent
 <br/>
 If you are in a disconnected (isolated) environment, the easiest way is to obtain the latest version of New Relic Dotnet agent(s) from [New Relic download site](http://download.newrelic.com/dot_net_agent/) and upload them to your local repository (i.e. Artifactory).
-Then in the application's manifest file set **"NEW_RELIC_DOWNLOAD_URL"** environment variable to the  location of the agent download.
+Then in the application's manifest file set <strong>"NEW_RELIC_DOWNLOAD_URL"</strong> environment variable to the  location of the agent download.

 <br/>
 * Bind your application to New Relic using the Agent Tile in the Marketplace